 The bylaws of NBF's Board of Directors stipulate that Board of Directors' meetings are to be held at least once every three months.
 In practice, NBF holds such meetings once a month.
-At Board meetings, executive directors report on the execution of their duties and supervisory directors ensure that oversight and check-and-balance systems are functioning properly.
+At Board meetings, the executive director reports on the execution of his duties and supervisory directors ensure that oversight and check-andbalance systems are functioning properly.